ECB publishes legal framework for the Eurosystem Collateral Management System (ECMS)

 QuickTake

 On 14 August 2024, the European Central Bank (ECB) published harmonised rules and arrangements for the mobilisation and management of collateral in Eurosystem credit operations.
-The new rules will take effect with the launch of the Eurosystem Collateral Management System (ECMS), which is scheduled to start on 18 November 2024.
+The new rules will take effect with the launch of the Eurosystem Collateral Management System (ECMS), which was scheduled to start on 18 November 2024 and on 25 September 2024 was rescheduled (again) for the “…first half of 2025.
+The exact launch data will be communicated in October 2024.”Details available here.Show Footnote

-The ECMS is part of the ECB’s Vision 2020 which was launched in 2015 and preparatory work on ECMS beginning in December 2017 and its go live date on 18 November 2024, which was on 30 November 2023Details available here.Show Footnote moved from 8 April 2024 to this new date, will be truly transformative by creating one central point one set of procedures and one platform to manage all collateral.
+The ECMS is part of the ECB’s Vision 2020 which was launched in 2015 and preparatory work on ECMS beginning in December 2017 and was supposed to start 8 April 2024.
+On 30 November 2023Details available here.Show Footnote that date was moved to 18 November 2024 and now is being rescheduled again to “…support national central banks of the euro area and the counterparties that will be joining the ECMS by enabling them to achieve sufficient testing coverage in a stable environment to ensure their readiness by the revised go-live date.”
+Besides that rescheduling the ECMS’ set-up remains the same as discussed in the previous published version of this Client Alert.
+When ECMS launches, it will be truly transformative by creating one central point one set of procedures and one platform to manage all collateral.
 The ECMS thus is not only good for the ECB’s activity but also the EU’s on-going efforts towards completing the EU’s Capital Markets Union (CMU).

 The ECB’s Vision 2020, first announced in 2015, was an ambitious plan aimed at enhancing the Eurosystem’s financial market infrastructure and ensuring its readiness to face new challenges and opportunities in the financial landscape.
 This vision encompassed several key initiatives, including the consolidation of TARGET2 and T2S (TARGET2-Securities), and the development of new services such as the TARGET Instant Payment Settlement (TIPS) and the ECMS.
 Once the ECMS goes live, connection with it and all TARGET Services will be via the Eurosystem Single Market Infrastructure Gateway (ESMIG).
 Counterparties can either connect directly to the ECMS via ESMIG or use third-party technical access.